School of Social Science and Public Policy

 |Phone:||+44 (0) 1782 734383|

 I am currently a member of the British Society of Gerontology, having served on the BSG Northern Ireland committee.
-I am an Associate Fellow of the Higher Education Academy.
+I am a Fellow of the Higher Education Academy.

 I am currently undertaking two mixed methods community based investigations into loneliness interventions in Northern Ireland.
 One examines the impact of a community transport initiative, the other a user led dementia group.
 I am also exploring the issue of older kinship carers, which broadens my doctoral research interest with my practice.
 I retain interest in substance misuse and hope to develop research projects in this area in the future.